 Southern Owners Ins.
 Co. v.
 Hendrickson (Fla.
 5th DCA May 15, 2020): On second-tier certiorari, the trial court violated a clearly established principal of law, resulting in a miscarriage of justice, when it allowed PIP reimbursement for medical services provided by a massage therapist.
 Such services are explicitly forbidden from being reimbursed for medical benefits under the PIP statutes.

 About Scott J. Edwards, Esq.

-Scott J. Edwards is an appellate and civil litigation attorney in Boca Raton, Florida, with a practice focused on personal injury, commercial litigation, insurance law, and jurisdictional issues.
+Scott J. Edwards is an appellate attorney in Boca Raton, Florida, with a practice focused on personal injury, commercial litigation, insurance law, and jurisdictional issues.
 He can be reached at email@example.com or 561-609-0760.